RakeshVandal/User-Product-app/README.md

 # User-Product-app

-Welcome to the User Product App repository!
 This is a simple web application built using Java technologies like Hibernate, Servlets, and MySQL.

 ## Introduction